Nixellion/ImpishUI/README.md

 # ImpishUI
-Storywriting UI with support for KoboldAI and ChatGPT with automatic summarization.
+Writing UI with support for KoboldAI and ChatGPT with automatic summarization.

-Proof of concept.
+## Features

+- Automatic summarization that strifes to keep as much important information as it can within LLM context token limits
+- Adapter system that allows easily writing new text generation and summarization "plugins"
+- Included text generation adapters: KoboldAI, OpenAI
+- Included summarization adapters: KoboldAI, OpenAI, Sumy (fast)
+- Flexible prompt templating with Jinja2
+- SQLite database keeping your logs and all the important information
+- Export your chat\story logs to files
+- And more coming

 ## Prerequisites